 Water Pump Switch

-The Water Pump switch is located near the monitor panel (some models may have an additional switch in the water service center, near the exterior shower, or within the bathroom area for your convenience).
+The Water Pump switch is located on the monitor panel (an additional switch is located near the exterior shower/wash station for your convenience).

 While the switch is "ON", the pump will automatically supply water as it is needed.